Dumb Waiters (song)

-"Dumb Waiters" is a song by English rock band the Psychedelic Furs, released as a single in April 1981 by Columbia Records.
+"Dumb Waiters" is a song by the English rock band the Psychedelic Furs, released as a single in April 1981 by Columbia Records.
 Written by the band and produced by Steve Lillywhite, it was included on the band's second studio album Talk Talk Talk (1981).

 Release

 To help promote Talk Talk Talk, the UK single for "Dumb Waiters" was packaged in an embossed plastic sleeve, playable at 33⅓ RPM on a turntable, which contained a track with excerpts from the songs "Into You Like a Train", "I Wanna Sleep with You" and "Pretty in Pink".

 Lead vocalist Richard Butler opened the track by saying, "This is a Psychedelic Furs commercial.
 Buy Talk Talk Talk".

-"Dumb Waiters" was the first Psychedelic Furs single to chart in the UK, peaking at No. 59.
+"Dumb Waiters" was the first Psychedelic Furs single to chart in the UK, peaking at No. 59 on the UK singles chart.

-It also reached No. 27 on the U.S. National Disco Action Top 80 chart.
+It also reached No. 27 on the US National Disco Action Top 80 chart.

 Critical reception

 AllMusic writer Dave Thompson said that the song "captures the band at its most frenzied, a state of mind which subsequent live versions only amplified".